jondot/awesome-aha/README.md

   as [here](www.sicpdistilled.com).
 * :book: :wrench: :pushpin: [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) - a classic on a pragmatic thinking for programmers.
 Was a pivotal part of driving a new era of thinking, tools, languages and platforms.
+* :coffee: [better errors](http://elm-lang.org/blog/compiler-errors-for-humans) opens your mind to the idea of giving humans better compiler errors (as implemented in Elm, written by Elm's creator).

 ## Functional Programming